CI integration

 Alternative: cargo install via prebuilt-aware actions

 When you cannot reach github.com from a runner (air-gapped, custom mirror) but can reach crates.io, the following two actions fall back transparently to cargo install when no prebuilt is published — at the cost of compile time on the cold path.
-Both pin to the same crates.io release as the GitHub Releases assets:
+Both pin to the same crates.io release as the GitHub Releases assets, so the CLI-artifact schema compatibility warning applies here unchanged.

 # Option 1: taiki-e/install-action